 Cameras for food photography

-You don’t necessarily need a super fancy camera to take appealing food photos.
-You can probably get by with a point-and-shoot camera for a while if you use it well.
+You don’t necessarily need a fancy camera to take appealing food photos.
+You can probably get by with a point-and-shoot camera for a while.
 Consult the user manual, use the macro setting and practice!

 Before you buy, read reviews and go to a local photography store to try them out in person.
 If one brand’s cameras seem more user-friendly and feel more comfortable in your hand, go for that one.
 The lens you use for food photos will have more of an impact than the dSLR itself, so I recommend buying the camera body and lens separately.